Low Friction Interfaces

 Scale that across every process in the business: updating project status, logging time, creating invoices, adding notes to customer records.
 The team handover workflow alone, where work passes between people, can lose significant time if the interface makes it awkward to reassign tasks, attach context, or update status.

-Friction also has a data quality cost.
+Friction also has a data quality cost that outlasts the time cost.
 When entering data is difficult, people enter less of it.
-And when the data is unreliable, people stop trusting it, which feeds the workaround cycle described above.
+When the data is unreliable, people stop trusting it.
+And when trust erodes, the workaround cycle described above becomes self-reinforcing.
+The system exists, but the business runs on spreadsheets and memory.

 Progressive disclosure is the practice of showing only the information and controls relevant to the current step, and revealing additional options as they become needed.
-It is the single most effective pattern for reducing cognitive load in complex business interfaces.
+It is one of the most effective structural patterns for reducing cognitive load in complex business interfaces, and one of the most underused.

 A customer record in a business system might contain contact details, order history, communication logs, billing information, project assignments, and custom fields.
 Showing all of this simultaneously on a single screen overwhelms the user and makes every task harder than it needs to be.
 Progressive disclosure organises this information into logical groups, shows the most-used group first, and lets users navigate to deeper detail when they need it.